Progarchives, the progressive rock ultimate discography

 1. Among the early tracks, why has the crisp studio version of "Substitute" been replaced with the LIVE AT LEEDS version (as on some earlier compilations)?
 This seems anachronistic and plain wrong.

-4. Finally, as a secret admirer of the 1982 IT'S HARD, I can't help wondering why the only track that always gets chosen from that album is the soporific "Eminence Front".
-I much prefer the sprightly "Athena" and the dramatic closing number "Cry If You Want".
+4. Finally, as a secret admirer of the 1982 album IT'S HARD, I can't help wondering why the only track that always gets chosen from that album is the soporific "Eminence Front".
+I much prefer the sprightly "Athena" or the dramatic closer, "Cry If You Want".

-In spite of my complaints, I feel this set provides a splendid overview of the best part of the Who's career, so if you can find it at a reasonable price, you should have no qualms about purchasing it.
+In spite of my complaints I feel this set provides a splendid overview of the best part of the Who's career, so if you find it at a reasonable price, you should have no qualms about purchasing it.

 fuxi | 4/5 |